 Two merging galaxies in the VV689 system — nicknamed the Angel Wing — feature in this image from the NASA/ESA Hubble Space Telescope.
-Unlike chance alignments of galaxies which only appear to overlap as seen from our vantage point on Earth, the two galaxies in VV689 are in the midst of a collision.
+Unlike chance alignments of galaxies which only appear to overlap as seen from our vantage point on Earth, the two galaxies in VV689 are actually in the midst of a collision.
 The galactic interaction has left the VV689 system almost completely symmetrical, giving the impression of a vast set of galactic wings.

 This angelic image comes from a set of Hubble observations inspecting the highlights of the Galaxy Zoo citizen science project.
 This crowdsourced astronomy project relied on hundreds of thousands of volunteers to classify galaxies and help astronomers wade through a deluge of data from robotic telescopes.
 In the process, volunteers discovered a rogues’ gallery of weird and wonderful galaxy types, some of which had not previously been studied.
 A similar, ongoing project called Radio Galaxy Zoo is using the same crowdsourcing approach to locate supermassive black holes in distant galaxies.